realnews-gateway/realnews-gateway-core/modules/anonymous-bbs/README.md

 The anonymous BBS module provides:

-- Anonymous posting without account creation
+- Account-based access with pseudonymous public identity
+- System-generated display names and avatars per account or per thread
+- No exposure of real user identifiers in public views
 - Metadata stripping and privacy-preserving message formats
 - Region-aware routing and replication
 - Censorship-resistant distribution channels
-- Integration with emergency publishing workflows
 - Optional moderation and spam filtering
 - Compatibility with low-bandwidth or unstable networks